samuelvitorsaraiva/flowchem/docs/user-guides/reference/api/mpikg_box/mpikg_electronic_box.md

 **Summary:** Power Off
 **Description:** Power OFF a single relay channel.

-Sends a command to set the given channel to the "OFF" state (0).
+Sends a command to set the given channel to state "0" (no voltage).

 Args:
-    channel (str): Relay channel index (1–8) or (1–32) depending on port mapping:
+    channel (str): Relay channel index (1–8) or (1–32) depending on the port mapping.
-        - Port a → channels 1–8
-        - Port b → channels 9–16
-        - Port c → channels 17–24
-        - Port d → channels 25–32

 Returns:
     bool: True if the device acknowledged the command, False otherwise.